-Whole Beauty® Institute in Chicago welcomes Natalie Yaker, MSN, AGNP-C to the team.
-A nurse practitioner with more than 10 years of experience, she specializes in non-surgical hair restoration and non-surgical facial and body rejuvenation.
+Natalie Yaker, MSN, AGNP-C, CANS is a Nurse Practitioner & Certified Aesthetic Nurse Specialist with more than 10 years of experience.
+She specializes in Aesthetic Injections, Advanced Laser Treatments, and Non-surgical Hair Restoration.
 She is a certified trichologist through the US Trichology Institute, allowing her to recognize and diagnose hair and scalp disorders.

 What are some causes that contribute to hair loss?